Return to index |

 The machine control panel provides details of the current machine configuration, provides the buttons to load and save complete machine images, a slider for setting the CPU clock speed and some simple debugging functions.

-Some sample machine images for some of the games are provided in the samples/machines directory.
+Some sample machine images for some of the games are provided

 At the bottom of the window are a number of debug buttons.
 Pressing the Dump button will produce a system memory dump (this can be formatted and displayed using the dump file formatter utility).
 Toggling the Trace button will turn on and off the system instruction trace (this can be formatted and displayed using the trace file formatter utility).
 Pressing the Reset button will perform a hardware reset of the CPU.
 Pressing the NMI or IRQ buttons will raise the corresponding CPU interrupt.